 (Re)-collecting the Ephemeral

-Movement itself, in time and space, was the prime interest of Carr and other English visitors.
+Movement itself, in time and space, was the prime interest of British visitors.
 This movement was embodied in one specific kind of ephemera: the ruin, understood broadly as it was in the Romantic age, as an environmental and social phenomenon.
 Ruins acquired a different cultural value during the period.
 Previously conceived as artificial ornaments to fictionalise the gardens of aristocratic Europeans and elicit nostalgic sentiments about the power of nature over human endeavours, ruins came to be associated with specific historical events to be commemorated.
 As Peter Fritzsche has convincingly argued:

 the ruins of the past were taken to be the foundations for an alternative present.
 The result, then, was that nineteenth-century contemporaries took ruins to be the debris of quite specific historical disasters … and they anxiously attended to the preservation of these dated and provenienced ruins.